-When starting out you put your body, mind and spirit through torrential amounts of stress and torment.
-Chances are when you’re young you may be able cope.
+When starting out you put your body, mind, and spirit through torrential amounts of stress and torment.
+Chances are when you’re young you may be able to cope.
 But how long until you burn out?
-When will it all catch up with you, because it will.
+When will it all catch up with you, because it will!
 And you need to be prepared.

 During your career, you will endlessly battle to remain at the top, earn that next contract and remain ahead of your greatest competition.

 You will drive to stay the best – or you may be forced into early retirement or even worse, face the fear of becoming a failure.

 And of course, what about the dreaded fear of crippling injury, that career ending bombshell.
 And not just finishing a career short – what are the detrimental effects on the rest of your life?

 If you’re one of only the very few who are fortunate to retire on your own terms, it doesn’t make it easier.
 You may not be prepared for what’s to come.